tskit-dev/msprime/docs/tutorial.rst

 We can see that the leaves of the tree are labelled with 0 to 4, and all the internal nodes of the tree are also integers with the root of the tree being 8.
-Also shown here are the times for each internal node, in coalescent time units.
+Also shown here are the times for each internal node in generations.
 (The time for all leaves is 0, and so we don't show this information to avoid clutter.)